cn-uofbasel/indigenous_community_networks/technical_requirements.md

 ### Use case 3: one person or group in the jungle checks if someone needs emergency help

-A person or group in the jungle will want to connect to the mesh from time to time to check if anybody nearby needs emergency help.
+A person or group in the jungle wants to connect to the mesh from time to time to check if anybody nearby needs emergency help.
 They connect to the mesh as in use-case 2.
-- When a mesh node accept a new connexion, it sends the feed id and sequence number of the last entry it has.
+- When a mesh node accept a new connexion, it sends the feed id and sequence number of the last entries it has (how many?).
 This is cached in each node
-- If the last emergency message is the same for both, there is only a pop-up announcing it
+- If the last emergency messages are the same for both, there is only a pop-up announcing it.
 - If the mesh node has newer packets, it sends it automatically to the user
 - If the mesh node doesn't have all the packets that the user needs, only the cached messages are sent.
 Cache should be enough.